RN-SDEs: Limited-Angle CT Reconstruction with Residual Null-Space Diffusion Stochastic Differential Equations: Introduction

-where $\mathbf{n}$ is typically additive white Gaussian noise and $\mathbf{A}$ is a known linear operation.
-Particularly, in the context of LACT, $\mathbf{A}$ denotes the Radon transform that defines a mapping from a three-dimensional object in a vector form, $\mathbf{x}\in\mathbb{R}^{M}$ to a set of projections, $\mathbf{y}\in\mathbb{R}^{N}$.
-Those projections are commonly referred to as a sinogram, a term that describes the unique pattern formed by the Radon transform of an object, resembling a series of sine waves.
-A typical solution to this problem is to employ a model-based optimization process, whose solution can be formulated as:
+\IEEEpubidadjcol where $\mathbf{x}\in\mathbb{R}^{M}$ represent the original image, $\mathbf{y}\in \mathbb{R}^{N}$ its degraded version, and $\mathbf{n}$ is additive white Gaussian noise.
+The exact form of the degradation operator $\mathbf{A}\in \mathbb{R}^{N\times M}$ depends on the application.
+In the context of LACT, $\mathbf{A}$ denotes the Radon transform that defines a mapping from an image to a set of projections, which can be presented as a sinogram.
+Sinogram describes the unique pattern formed by the Radon transform of an object, resembling a series of sine waves.
+The image restoration (IR) problem is the recovery of $\mathbf{x}$ given the observation $\mathbf{y}$ and knowledge of $\mathbf{A}$.
+A typical solution to the problem in Eq.~\ref{inverse_problem} is the result of the following optimization:

-The fidelity term $\frac{1}{2 \sigma^2}\|\mathbf{A} \mathbf{x}-\mathbf{y}\|_2^2$ ensures the consistency between the estimation and observation, whereas the subsequent image-prior term, $\lambda \mathcal{R}(\mathbf{x})$, imposes constraints on the estimation using formulaic prior knowledge, e.g., Tikhonov regularization, total variation distance, transform-domain sparsity and dictionary learning ~\cite{alberti2021learning, barutcu2021limited, danielyan2011bm3d, kudo2013image}.
+The term $\frac{1}{2 \sigma^2}\|\mathbf{A} \mathbf{x}-\mathbf{y}\|_2^2$ ensures the fidelity to the data, whereas the regularization term, $\mathcal{R}(\mathbf{x})$, incorporates prior knowledge about the solution into the restoration process, e.g., Tikhonov regularization, total variation distance, transform-domain sparsity and dictionary learning ~\cite{alberti2021learning, barutcu2021limited, danielyan2011bm3d, kudo2013image}, while the regularization parameter $\lambda$ controls the relative contribution of the two terms.

-The evolution of deep learning (DL) has introduced a new pattern of solving LACT tasks.
-One straightforward approach is to train a convolutional neural network (CNN), $\mathcal{Z}_\theta$, with learnable parameters $\theta$, to directly perform a regularized inversion of the Radon transform~\cite{anirudh2018lose, gupta2018cnn, han2018framing, jin2017deep, zhang2020artifact, zhang2021cd}.
-Typically, they seek to minimize the mean squared error (MMSE) between the restored image $\mathcal{Z}_\theta\left(\mathbf{y}\right)$, and the GT images $\mathbf{x}$.
-Those MMSE-based methods circumvent the explicit modeling $\mathbf{A}$ and the data priors, allowing for fast inference.
+Deep learning (DL) represents a recent tool for solving LACT tasks.
+One straightforward application of DL is to train a convolutional neural network (CNN), $\mathcal{Z}(\cdot)$, to directly perform a regularized inversion of the Radon transform~\cite{anirudh2018lose, gupta2018cnn, han2018framing, jin2017deep, zhang2020artifact, zhang2021cd}.
+Typically, one seeks to minimize the mean squared error (MMSE) between the restored image $\mathcal{Z}(\mathbf{y})$, and the ground truth (GT) images $\mathbf{x}$.
+These MMSE-based methods circumvent the explicit modeling of $\mathbf{A}$ and the data priors, allowing for fast inference.
 However, in cases of acute degradation where information is irreversibly lost, MMSE-based methods tend to produce washed-out reconstructions that lack high-frequency details.
 Essentially, the MMSE solution can be thought of as the average of all potential solutions, i.e., the conditional mean of the posterior distribution $\mathbb{E}[\mathbf{x} | \mathbf{y}]$~\cite{kawar2021snips}.